-If you are from a country outside of European Union, it is a legal requirement to have an international driving license.
+If you are from a country outside of the European Union, it is a legal requirement to have an international driving license.
 This usually applies to countries in Europe if the permit is not written in the English language.
 The same applies if your license is not written in the Latin alphabet ( for example Russian and Chinese).
 It is not enough to have only an international driving license, as you also need the original driver's license issued by your country of residence.
 Otherwise, you will not be able to rent a car!
 If you are not sure whether you need an international driving license or not, call us or email us at email@example.com and we will check it for you!

 Toll roads and tunnels

 If you're driving a rental car in Spain, you'll probably be using the highways there as well.
 Note that similar to many other European countries, there is a toll system for using the motorways that charge you depending on how long you use them and the type of vehicle you drive.
-Normally when you enter the motorway you are given a machine printed ticket which you then pay when you exit.
+Normally when you enter the motorway you are given a machine-printed ticket which you then pay for when you exit.
 A payment system called Via-T has also been developed that pays toll booths automatically, so you don't even have to stop for it (pretty awesome, right?).

 But tolls for highways are not the only ones that you might need to pay if you decide to rent a car there.
 They also charge passage for some of the tunnels, two of them that are worth noting are Tunel del Cadi and Tunnels de Vallvidrera.
 Prices range from 4.5€ for Tunels de Vallvidrera to 12€ for Tunel del Cadi.
 When you're driving your rental car around the well-maintained roads of Spain, you will know exactly where the money from the tolls is going to!

-Some car rental agencies will offer special service where you do not need to pay for tolls during your rental, but will instead get a final bill to pay when you return the rental car to pay it all together based on where you drove.
-If they do not offer this option, you will are able to pay for the tolls either with cash, credit card (which you need anyway to be able to rent a car) or Shell cards in some cases Shell cards.
+Some car rental agencies will offer special services where you do not need to pay for tolls during your rental, but will instead get a final bill to pay when you return the rental car to pay it all together based on where you drove.
+If they do not offer this option, you will be able to pay for the tolls either with cash, credit card (which you need anyway to be able to rent a car) or Shell cards in some cases Shell cards.